frickm/dustingetz.github.com/_drafts/monads.md

         if balance > 200000: return balance
         else: return 0

 and here's how we use the API.
-Note, we aren't using monads, this is just a python list comprehension.
+Remember, we aren't using monads, this is just a python list comprehension.
 Nice and elegant, list comprehensions are beautiful.

-    def get_loan_amount(name):
+    def get_loan(name):
         return [ qualified_amount(get_balance(bank, account))
             for bank in get_banks(name)
             for account in get_accounts(bank, name) ]